-A profile of programme trends at the different NFQ levels over the period 2019-20 to 2022-23 further evidences the growth in popularity of Level 8 as the main entry point (increasing by 36%), in addition to a significant increase in Level 9 taught provision (increasing by 86% in the period).
-In the same period, there is a 38% increase in Level 7 programmes but a 39% decrease at Level 6.
-While the trend to Level 8 is evident, TUS maintains significant provision at Level 7 and Level 6 thereby supporting access, transfer and progression (Figure 10.2).
+A profile of programme trends at the different NFQ levels over the period 2020-21 to 2023-24 further evidences the growth in popularity of Level 8 as the main entry point (increasing by 27%), in addition to a significant increase in Level 9 taught provision (increasing by 106% in the period).
+In the same period, there is a 17% increase in Level 7 programmes but a 19% decrease at Level 6.
+While the trend to Level 8 is evident, TUS maintains significant provision at Level 7 and Level 6 thereby supporting access, transfer and progression (Figure 8.2).

 These trends are broadly consistent with other HEI providers nationally.
-A comparative profile of student enrolments in undergraduate major award, taught programmes for the 2021-22 academic year is presented in Figure 10.3.
-Among the Technological Universities, TUS has the second highest number of enrolments on Level 8 programmes and Level 9 taught Master's programmes, nationally (Figure 10.3).
+A comparative profile of student enrolments in undergraduate major award, taught programmes for the 2022-23 academic year is presented in Figure 8.3. (latest comparative data available) among the Technological Universities, TUS has the second highest number of enrolments on Level 8 programmes and Level 9 taught Master's programmes, nationally (Figure 8.3).

-Figure 10.2.
-Profile of Programme at NFQ Level 6 to 9 across all Broad ISCED Categories (2022-23)
+Figure 8.2.
+Profile of Programme at NFQ Level 6 to 9 across all Broad ISCED Categories (2023-24)

-Figure 10.3.
-Comparative Profile of Student Enrolments on Taught Programmes in Technological Universities for the 2021-22 Academic Year (Latest Comparative Data Available)
+Figure 8.3.
+Comparative Profile of Student Enrolments on Taught Programmes in Technological Universities for the 2022-23 Academic Year (Latest Comparative Data Available)

-A complete list of programmes at TUS by Faculty and Academic Department, for the 2023-24 academic year is available at: Programmes by Faculty and Department 2023-24
+A complete list of programmes at TUS by Faculty and Academic Department is available at: TUS Undergraduate Prospectus

-10.2 STUDENT PROFILE
+8.2 STUDENT PROFILE

-Reflecting the strength and diversity of our programme provision across our campuses, TUS is home to nearly 15,000 students on taught programmes during the 2022-23 academic year.
-TUS has seen year on year growth in its overall student population, with Full-Time students nearing 10,000 and Part-Time students nearing 5,000 in the 2022-23 academic year (Figure 10.4).
+Reflecting the strength and diversity of our programme provision across our campuses, TUS is home to nearly 15,000 students on taught programmes during the 2023-24 academic year.
+TUS has had steady growth in its overall student population, with Full-Time students nearing 10,000 and Part-Time students nearing 4,500 in the 2023-24 academic year (Figure 8.4).

-Figure 10.4.
-Overall Student Enrolment Trends in Taught Programmes 2019-20 - 2022-23
+Figure 8.4.
+Overall Student Enrolment Trends in Taught Programmes 2020-21 - 2023-24

-A profile of the entry basis of students for the 2022-23 academic year is provided in Figure 10.5.
-The Leaving Certificate is the predominant undergraduate entry to TUS with over 67% of students gaining entry based on their Leaving Certificate Points.
-Direct Entry accounts for over 13% while Further Education Awards account for 7.75%.
-There were 812 Mature Students in the 2022-23 academic year, accounting for 6.2% of total undergraduate student population.
-Alternative entry/access routes account for over 32% of total undergraduate entry in the 2022-23 academic year.
+A profile of the entry basis of students for the 2023-24 academic year is provided in Figure 8.5.
+The Leaving Certificate is the predominant undergraduate entry to TUS with over 54% of students gaining entry based on their Leaving Certificate Points.
+Direct Entry accounts for over 14% while Further Education Awards account for 5%.
+There were 1671 Mature Students in the 2023-24 academic year, accounting for 18% of total undergraduate student population.
+Alternative entry/access routes account for over 10% of total undergraduate entry in the 2023-24 academic year.
 TUS access initiatives have significant impact and reflect the importance that TUS places on the equity of access agenda.